Conarius/Neovim-IDE/README.md

 # Neovim-IDE

-This is my Neovim config with everything you need for a full fledged IDE experience.
-Based on NvChad.
+This is my Neovim config based on NvChad with everything you need for a full fledged IDE experience

 ## Features